 Did you know that 36% of all Americans (including 61% of young adults) report feeling seriously lonely?
 Connecting with other people is a necessary part of a healthy, fulfilling life, yet never has friendship been more difficult than it is now.
-From the ripple effects of COVID-19 to the continued evolution of social media and the metaverse, finding (and keeping) genuine friends is a daunting task.
+From the continued evolution of social media and the metaverse, finding (and keeping) genuine friends is a daunting task.
 Where are you supposed to look for people who share similar views and who will value your friendship in return?

 What Is a True Friendship?